2025 Summer Research Projects

 We are seeking enthusiastic summer students to investigate ways to improve the overall performance of large-scale AMReX simulations through load balance (LB) algorithm advancements.
 Load balancing is extremely important for large-scale, massively parallel simulations.
 Current LB algorithms are generally simplistic, as calculations must be done at runtime and are dependent on the reduced data users choose to collect and pass to them.
 However, as both hardware and simulations increase in complexity and power, having the best possible LB is an increasing priority for an HPC code’s large-scale performance.

-- Comparing the use of different space-filling curves in AMReX’s space-filling curve algorithm and
+- Comparing the use of different space-filling curves in AMReX’s space-filling curve algorithm.

 - Developing and comparing uniform-machine load balancing techniques to add the capability to optimize using diverse architectures.

-In this project, selected summer students will create computational tools to perform statistical analyses of LB data, investigate how to present the analysis for publication, and test the algorithms on AMReX applications, time permitting.
+In this project, the selected summer students will create computational tools to perform statistical analyses of LB data, investigate how to present the analysis for publication, and, time permitting, test the algorithms on AMReX applications.
 Students will also be able to explore other potential improvements identified during the investigation.

 LB improvements could have far-reaching, long-term impacts, given AMReX’s international range of users and machines.